 If you think you or someone you love is facing mental health challenges, you should seek help and support.
 Your healthcare providers can connect you with the resources that can help you learn new habits to improve mental health.
 You can also talk to a number of trusted health providers, including:

 - A psychiatrist

 If you have thoughts about harming yourself, please call the National Suicide Prevention Hotline at 1-800-273-8255 any time of day or night.
 These trained professionals provide the support you need for no cost.

 Looking for women’s mental health support?
-Click here to speak to an expert about mental health at Women’s Care Florida.
+Schedule an appointment and speak to an expert about mental health at Women’s Care Florida.

 Anxiety can manifest itself in many ways.
 Moreover, it consists of feelings of nervousness, a fast heart rate or breathing, stomach problems, trembling, sweating, or trouble sleeping.
 Do you suffer from anxiety, panic attacks, depressed feelings, or mood swings?
 According to a recent article from Women’s Health Network, there steps you can take to manage anxiety and control symptoms.
 The first step to reducing anxiety is understanding you can take control of it.
 The article goes into detail about how you can feel more peaceful and at ease every day.

 Women experience anxiety in many different ways.
 They may also experience it all the time or have bouts of it.
 However, the hormone that controls it is always cortisol.
 When women feel stressed, it means their cortisol surpassed a level of normalcy.
 This causes an uncomfortable, panicked feeling.
 It can disrupt women’s sleep cycles further increasing cortisol levels.
 In addition, consuming caffeine, sugary foods, and skipping meals can disrupt it as well.
 Furthermore, women tend to experience anxiety more often than men.